If you’re raising bilingual children, it’s easy to feel like we aren’t doing enough for each language or any aspect of parenting, really.

 When you confidently speak minority languages to your children around monolingual friends, you help normalize diversity and empower other multilingual families to do the same.

-5. Language mixing is normal
+5. Language mixing is normal for bilingual children

 My kids and yours will mix languages.

-They will reply back in a different language.
+They will reply in a different language.

 While we should consistently optimize their minority language skills with these various speaking strategies, the other language(s) are part of them.

 To encourage the minority language, you can recast mixed sentences.
-However, concern and punishment are unnecessary, because language mixing is common and normal.
+However, concern and punishment are unnecessary because language mixing is common and normal.

-Learning a language – even a few words, brings awareness to cultures with diverse customs, ideas, and perspectives.
+Learning a language – even a few words – brings awareness to cultures with diverse customs, ideas, and perspectives.

 When our children hear more languages, they’ll realize that we all have different accents worth listening to.

-In addition, bilingualism is associated with cognitive advantages, such as memory retention, multitasking skills, attention control, and problem solving!
+In addition, bilingualism is associated with cognitive advantages, such as memory retention, multitasking skills, attention control, and problem-solving.

 7. You deserve grace

-The process is humbling, the to-do list is never ending, and it’s okay to take it slow.
+The process is humbling, the to-do list is never-ending, and it’s okay to take it slow.

 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.